BobSteagall/CppNow2018/FastConversionFromUTF-8/README.md

 ## Overview

-This directory contains a snapshot of my experimental work on high-speed conversion/transcoding of UTF-8 to UTF-32/UTF-16.
+This directory contains a PDF and supporting materials for my C++Now 2018 talk entitled **Fast Conversion from UTF-8 with C++, DFAs, and SSE Intrinsics**.
+It also contains snapshot of my experimental work on high-speed conversion/transcoding of UTF-8 to UTF-32/UTF-16.
 The interesting bits are implemented in the `UtfUtils` class defined in the files `src/utf_utils.(h|cpp)`.
 A small test suite is included, and instructions are provided below for building and running on Linux and Windows.

+## Contents

+The source code is contained in the ``code/src`` and ``code/test`` subdirectories.
+The ``code`` subdirectory contains a solution and project file for Visual Studio 2017.

 ## About `UtfUtils`